 The actuation line consists of the Voith E/H, the pilot valve and the servomotor.
 The whole line together with the trip device was provisionally set up at the hydraulic test bed in the Turbomehanika workshop.
 It was thoroughly tested and tuned.

 However, during the field commissioning we confronted an issue of the oil system being heavily contaminated.
-Although the Voilt E/H and our designed pilot valve are known as relatively resilient as far oil contamination is concerned we experienced some issues related to it.
+Although the Voilt E/H and our designed pilot valve are known as relatively resilient as far oil contamination we experienced some issues related to it.
 Ended up installing an additional filter ahead of the Voith E/H.

 After the control software and actuation line precommissioning done the field commissioning went relatively smoothly meeting the given time schedule.